 Founded in Haifa, Israel in 2013, Fieldin has since established bases in Fresno and San Jose, California, as well as an outpost in Mildura, Australia.
 It’s aiming to bring “transparency and efficiencies to spraying, harvesting, and cultural practices” in commercial orchards, vinyards, and other specialty crop operations – a market which is on track to reach an estimated $1.7 trillion in value by 2027, according to research from StrategyR.

-With this objective in mind, Fieldin has built an “operating system” for farming, AgOS, uses real-time data analytics and machine learning to provide specialty crop growers with recommendations about the management of their entire operations.
-This includes boosting efficiency and profits, supporting crop health, increasing yields, and increasing sustainability.
+With this objective in mind, Fieldin has built an “operating system” for farming, AgOS, which uses real-time data analytics and machine learning to provide specialty crop growers with recommendations about the management of their operations.
+This includes boosting efficiency and profits, supporting crop health, improving yields, and increasing sustainability.

 AgOS evaluates the entire growing cycle from planning to execution and embraces a range of factors like workers, equipment, and materials.